The variable that runs the show. Almost nobody fully understands it.

 Using the same underlying principles, this Explorer estimates how much glucose is likely to fall with activity and how long it may take to reach Time in Range or tighter targets.
 Allows activity to be used intentionally as a tool to bring glucose down, rather than relying solely on correction insulin.

-These tools are for education and discussion, not as medical instruction.
-Always discuss changes to your approach with your diabetes care team.
+For education and discussion, not medical instruction.
+Always discuss changes with your diabetes care team.

 TL;DR

+The duration mismatch.
 Insulin action in the body typically persists for 4 to 6 hours and can extend to 8 hours or longer in some individuals.
 Most bolus calculators use a shorter IOB duration, often 2 to 4 hours, so that corrections are not blocked.
-This is a deliberate design choice for correction behaviour.
-It is not an accurate reflection of how long insulin remains physiologically active in the body.
+A deliberate design choice for correction behaviour, not an accurate reflection of how long insulin remains physiologically active.

 Short versus long AIT: the trade-off